Fees: Standard £ 137 Conc £46 Full £319

 The course covers the very basic skills you need to start using a computer.
 It will show you how to use a mouse and keyboard, how to email, some basic word processing and how to search for information and stay safe online.
-The course will cover Windows 7 and Office 2010 software.
-The course also includes the Computer & Online Basics qualification.
+The course will cover Windows 10 and Office 2016 software.

 Absolute beginners who have little to no experience using a computer, and want to get to grips with a PC, use a word processor and get online and start using the internet and email.
 Although this course is for beginners, it does move quite swiftly, so if you want to do a slower paced course, you may be better off taking Inclusive Computers or the Computing for Older Learners course.